Urban sprawl: Examples and counterexamples

-History
+Causes

-Many theories speculate as to the reason for the creation of urban sprawl.
+Many theories speculate as to the reason for the creation of urban sprawl and urban flight.
 The theory of "flight from blight" explains that aspects of living in urban areas, such as high taxes, crime rates, poor infrastructure and school qualities lead to many people moving out of urban areas and into surrounding suburban areas.
-According to The Limits to Growth, reasons why wealthier people move to suburbs include noise, pollution, crime, drug addiction, poverty, labor strikes, and breakdown of social services.
+According to The Limits to Growth, reasons why people move to suburbs include noise, pollution, crime, drug addiction, poverty, labor strikes, and breakdown of social services.
+One study found that on average each crime leads to about one additional person fleeing.
+Decreases in crime statistics tend to contribute to a reversal.

-Others suggest that Urban Sprawl is a natural product of population increases, higher wages, and therefore better access to housing.
+Others suggest that urban sprawl is a natural product of population increases, higher wages, and therefore better access to housing.
 Improvement in transportation also means that individuals are able to live further from large cities and industrial hubs, thus increasing demand for better housing further from the noise of cities.
 This leads to the creation of sprawling residential land development surrounding densely packed urban areas.

 Characteristics

 Despite the lack of a clear agreed upon description of what defines sprawl most definitions often associate the following characteristics with sprawl.

 This picture shows the metropolitan areas of the Northeast Megalopolis of the United States demonstrating urban sprawl, including far-flung suburbs and exurbs illuminated at night.